CPScript/CPScript/README.md

 # How do you code?
-### NGL i have no clue, i take stuff that i know BASH them togather and creat things :)     its honistly quite fun
+### NGL i have no clue, i take stuff that i know BASH them togather and creat things :)     its honistly quite fun!!!
-#### one of the most easy Things to use whan starting to code is HTML (Hyper Text Markup Language)
-#### To start you can go to https://code.org/ to get started (If your a kid)
-#### If your an adult, you can probibly try PHP or javascript (basicly the same as HTML)
+### one of the most easy Things to use whan starting to code is HTML (Hyper Text Markup Language).
+To start you can go to https://code.org/ to get started (If your a kid), If your an adult, you can probibly try PHP or javascript (basicly the same as HTML)
-# ------------
+# ---------------------------------------